AryaKris/AryaKris-Portfolio/README.md

 ![alt text](https://github.com/AryaKris/AryaKris-Portfolio/blob/main/Assets/Images/Arya%20Krishna.png)

 # Updating the portfolio
-Added the updated projects and assignments github links and deployed application link to the work section of portfolio.
+* Added examples of work from deployed project and homeworks
+* Added Links to GitHub profile and LinkedIn profile
+* Added a link to downloadable PDF of my resume
+* The final step was making sure the portfolio is mobile responsive

 ![alt text](./Assets/Images/FullPage.png)